-We have open minds, and are more interested in creative or risky ideas than polished ‘correctness’.
+We have open minds, and enjoy conversations around creative and risky ideas more than polished ‘correctness’.
 If you think we might be interested, give us a try.

-We will welcome two broad categories of submissions:
+We will welcome the following categories of submissions:

 Limited funding may be available to support travel for doctoral consortium submissions.
 Please get in touch for details.